This post has been updated on July 9, 2020.

 4 Ways to get feedback for your online courses

 As an online course creator, you know that learning is not something only your students do; you do it too.
 You’re constantly learning how to get better at what you do.

-One way to identify the areas you need to improve is to pick the minds of your online content consumers.
-The feedback your learners give you about your online course can be pure gold.
+One way to identify the areas you need to improve is to pick the brains of your online content consumers.
+The feedback your learners give you about your online course can be golden.

 Asking for feedback puts you into a rather vulnerable situation, but it’s the only real way to find out what you can do better when designing your online courses.

 Perhaps you could include more interactive elements into your course.
 Maybe you need to work on expressing more clearly the learning objectives of each lesson.
 Or maybe you need to be more present and offer more support to your learners at every step of their learning journey.

 In order to turn all these possibilities (and maybe more) into certainties and take targeted action to improve your course, you need data.
 Here are four ways to get that data: